Sustainable architecture: Natural products

+The uses of timber, straw, and stone in sustainable architecture were the subject of a major exhibit at the UK's Design Museum.

 Recycled materials

 Sustainable architecture often incorporates the use of recycled or second hand materials, such as reclaimed lumber and recycled copper.
 The reduction in use of new materials creates a corresponding reduction in embodied energy (energy used in the production of materials).
 Often sustainable architects attempt to retrofit old structures to serve new needs in order to avoid unnecessary development.
 Architectural salvage and reclaimed materials are used when appropriate.
 When older buildings are demolished, frequently any good wood is reclaimed, renewed, and sold as flooring.
 Any good dimension stone is similarly reclaimed.
 Many other parts are reused as well, such as doors, windows, mantels, and hardware, thus reducing the consumption of new goods.
 When new materials are employed, green designers look for materials that are rapidly replenished, such as bamboo, which can be harvested for commercial use after only six years of growth, sorghum or wheat straw, both of which are waste material that can be pressed into panels, or cork oak, in which only the outer bark is removed for use, thus preserving the tree.
 When possible, building materials may be gleaned from the site itself; for example, if a new structure is being constructed in a wooded area, wood from the trees which were cut to make room for the building would be re-used as part of the building itself.
-For insulation in building envelopes, more experimental materials such as “waste sheep’s wool” alongside other waste fibers originating from textile and agri-industrial operations are being researched for use as well, with recent studies suggesting the recycled insulation effective for architectural purposes.
+For insulation in building envelopes, more experimental materials such as "waste sheep's wool" alongside other waste fibers originating from textile and agri-industrial operations are being researched for use as well, with recent studies suggesting the recycled insulation effective for architectural purposes.